 Before you start looking for a new home, you need to know what’s actually within your price range.
 Check your monthly budget to determine how much house you can afford and to understand how a mortgage payment will fit into it.
 You need to leave room in your budget for other things, so make sure your monthly housing costs are going to be no more than 25% of your monthly take-home pay.
 Be sure to include additional costs like property taxes, insurance premiums, homeowners insurance, homeowners’ association dues (if applicable), etc.

 Do you have 20% of your target purchase price available for a down payment?
-It’s common to put 20% down, but many lenders now permit much less, and first-time home buyer programs—such as AHFA’s Step Up mortgage product—allow as little as 3% down.
-But putting down less than 20% may mean higher costs and paying for mortgage insurance, and even a small down payment can still be hefty.
+It’s common to put 20% down, but many lenders now permit much less, such as AHFA’s Step Up mortgage product.
+Putting down less may mean higher costs and paying for mortgage insurance, and even a small down payment can still be hefty.
 Some tips for saving for a down payment include setting aside tax refunds and work bonuses, setting up an automatic savings plan, and using an app to track your progress.

 Along with your down payment, you’ll also need to pay for closing costs.
 On average, closing costs are about 3-4% of the purchase price of your home.
 These fees pay for important steps in the home-buying process, including appraisal, home inspection, credit report, attorney, and homeowner’s insurance.

 Once you’re confident you have enough cash saved to pay for the down payment and closing costs, you’re ready to talk to a mortgage lender.
 It is often suggested that a homebuyer should begin the process of buying a home by speaking with a lender.
 By doing this, the buyer will know how much home they can afford based on their income and debts.
 Many real estate agents prefer customers do this before looking for a home because it helps define the search criteria based on what the buyer can afford.
 Don’t forget to ask if they are an AHFA participating lender.